fullcalendar/fullcalendar-docs/_docs-v5/schedulerLicenseKey.md

 title: schedulerLicenseKey
 ---

-The `schedulerLicenseKey` setting is the license key you must enter to use premium features in premium plugins.
+The `schedulerLicenseKey` setting is the license key you must enter to use premium features.

 Example: